ItsyPetkov/PortfolioProject4/README.md

 </tr>
 </table>

-Data processing is performed in MS SQL using the 'ETL_pipiline_for_Tableau.sql' script.
+Data processing is performed in MS SQL Server using the 'ETL_pipiline_for_Tableau.sql' script.
 For more information, please read through the 'Data Analysis Framework' section below.
 This results in the following datasets: 1) ba_reviews_cleande.csv; and 2) Countries_cleaned.csv.
 The cleaned datasets are used for the Exploratory Data Analysis (EDA) conducted in this project.

 ## Data Analysis Framework